retrohun/bakefat/README.md

 ## The bakefat command line

+The minimum bakefat command looks like `bakefat <size> <outfile.img>`, for example `bakefat 1200K myfd.img` creates a floppy image and `bakefat 256M myhd.img` creates a hard disk image.
+In addition to these, you may want to specify a compatibility flag, for example use `bakefat 32M DOS3.3 myhd.img` to create a hard disk image compatible with MS-DOS 3.30 and IBM PC DOS 3.30.

+The size suffix `K` indicates both kilobytes (1024 bytes), floppy image and FAT12 filesystem.
+It specifies the exact image size.
+The amount of free space will be smaller, because the filesystem metadata (boot sector, FAT tables, root directory etc.) also occupies space.
+(You can also specify *FAT12* explicitly, but it's not necessary.)

+The size suffixes `M` (megabytes, 1024**2 bytes), `G` (gigabytes, 1024**3 bytes), `T` (terabytes, 1024**4 bytes) are approximate, and they indicate hard disk image and either FAT16 or FAT32 filesystem.
+(The default is FAT16 up to *2G*, and then FAT32, but you can specify *FAT16* or *FAT32* explicitly.)

+In front of the `<outfile.img>` arguments you can specify additional command-line flags to customize some filesystem parameters and to ensure and check compatibility with various operating system.
 The get a full list of supported command-line flags, run `bakefat help` or `bakefat --help`.

-Each bakefat invocation creates or overwrites a FAT filesystem image file.
-The bakefat command-line consists of one or more flags, and it ends with the filename of the image file.
+Each bakefat invocation creates or overwrites a FAT filesystem image file The bakefat command-line consists of one or more flags, and it ends with the filename of the image file.
+The prefix characters `-` and `/` are ignored in each flag.
 The order of flags doesn't matter. bakefat reports an error if conflicting flag values are specified (such as *720K* and *FAT16*).
+Flags are case insensitive.

 ## Compatibility and limitations